zdravkov/kendo-docs/api/wrappers/jsp/chart/xaxisitem.md

 The interval between major divisions.
 If this is a date axis the value represents the number of xAxis.baseUnits between major divisions.
+If the xAxis.type is set to "log", the majorUnit value will be used for the base of the logarithm.

 #### Example
     <kendo:chart-xAxisItem majorUnit="majorUnit">